David Lucas (footballer): Rochdale

 Lucas' contract with Swindon was terminated one year early by mutual consent, and he signed a one-year deal with Rochdale on 3 August 2011, taking up a player/coach role.
 He made his Rochdale playing debut in the League Cup against Chesterfield on 9 August.
 Lucas was released by Rochdale at the end of the season.

 Birmingham City and Fleetwood Town

 Lucas signed a one-year contract with Championship club Birmingham City on 10 July 2012.
 He made his debut on 14 August in the first round of the League Cup at home to Barnet.
 That was the only appearance he made before leaving when the January 2013 transfer window opened.
 He joined League Two club Fleetwood Town, reuniting with former Preston North End teammates Graham Alexander, now manager of Fleetwood, and first team coach Chris Lucketti.
 He joined as goalkeeping coach while retaining his playing registration.
-He made his league début for Fleetwood on 16 February 2013 against Burton Albion coming on as a substitute in the 57th minute after regular goalkeeper Scott Davies was sent off.
-Lucas let in four goals and the game ended in a 4–0 defeat.
+He made his league début for Fleetwood on 16 February 2013 against Burton Albion coming on as a substitute in the 57th minute with the game at 0-0 after regular goalkeeper Scott Davies was sent off; Lucas proceeded to let in four goals as the game ended in a 4–0 defeat.